griffithlab/pVACtools/docs/run.rst

 ====================================

 .. warning::
-   The IEDB RESTful API URLs are currently broken.
-Until this issue is fixed, you will need to use a local IEDB installation to run pVAC-Seq.
-IEDB has been informed of this issue.
+   Using a local IEDB installation is strongly recommended for larger datasets or when the making predictions for many alleles, epitope lengths, or prediction algorithms.
+More information on how to install IEDB locally can be found on the :ref:`Installation <iedb_install>` page.

 .. argparse::
     :module: lib.main